Lyka's vet-approved dog vomit guide (with colour charts)

 Brown vomit

-If your pup's food is a dark brown colour, it could mean they've thrown up partially digested food (especially if you can see chunks that resemble what they've eaten).
+If your pup's food is a dark brown colour, it could mean they've thrown up partially digested food (especially if you see chunks that resemble what they've eaten).
 It could also be chocolate, poo or partially digested blood, which could mean problems with the liver, gallbladder or digestive system.

-Next steps: If you think your dog has eaten chocolate, see your vet immediately.
+How to help: if you think your dog has eaten chocolate, see your vet immediately.
 Keep an eye on it if you suspect it’s poo, and speak to your vet if it happens again.

 Bright red or bloody vomit